WiIIson/EMGFlow-Python-Package/docs/05 ExtractFeatures Feature Documentation.md

 **Description**

 Calculates the Mean Absolute Value (MAV) of the signal.
+In an EMG signal, the MAV describes the muscle contraction level (Phinyomark et al., 2009).

 ```python
 CalcMAV(Signal, col)